oneshura/AESApplication/README.md

 The GUI was implemented using Tkinter, a popular and built-in Python library.

 # Important Note
-This program is a prototype, so there exists many bugs, and its functionality is not there yet.
+- This program is a prototype, so there exists many bugs, and at the same time, its functionality is not there yet
+- As such, it requires more testing
+- I am unable to upload the entire project, for some reason, which I would do later

+# Features to be Added
+- A progress bar when encrypting larger files
+- A dialog display upon successful or unsuccessful encryption or decryption
+- Possible support for more complex file extensions, e.g. .docx, etc.
+- A short documentation
+- Display which file extensions can be encrypted

+# Fixes to be Added Later
+- Fix the size of the password window
+- Some file extensions cannot be decrypted properly

 # Usage
 ## Encryption